Sydney Metro: Western Sydney

 The Western Sydney Airport line is planned to be extended to the Airport & South Line at Macarthur and Glenfield to the south.

-The West line would also be extended from Westmead to the Aerotropolis or Western Sydney Airport.
+The West line would be extended from Westmead to the Bradfield Station or Western Sydney Airport.

 South Western Sydney

-The City & Southwest line is being planned to be extended from Bankstown to Glenfield via Liverpool, with a further potential extension to the Aerotropolis via the existing South West Rail link that serves Leppington.

-The second phase of the southern sector conversion would see two of the four tracks between Sydenham and Hurstville, part of the Sydney Trains Illawarra line, converted to rapid transit and added to the Sydney Metro network.
+The City & Southwest line is being planned to be extended from Bankstown to Glenfield via Liverpool, with a further potential extension to Bradfield Station via the existing South West Rail link that serves Leppington.
+The second phase of the southern sector conversion would see two of the four tracks between Sydenham and Hurstville, part of the Sydney Trains Illawarra line, converted to form part of the Sydney Metro network.
 This would increase rail capacity between Hurstville and the city by 10 trains per hour.
 Though a precise construction timeframe was not provided, the plan envisages all work being completed by 2031.
 The Hurstville conversion would add eight stations and 9 km to the metro network.
-Developing plans for this extension has proven difficult, and the Sydney Morning Herald reported in February 2016 that the project may have been dropped.
+Developing plans for this extension has proven difficult, and The Sydney Morning Herald reported in February 2016 that the project may have been dropped.